Have you ever put much pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all your recording needs?

 A microphone cable will accomplish that on both a stage and a studio!

-This is why it may be better to use HIGH-DURABILITY cables when on the go since those cables will be moving around as much as you will!
+This is why it may be better to use HIGH-DURABILITY cables on the go since those cables will move around as much as you will!

 Best Value Pick: Mogami Gold